arijit-mukherjee24/COVID-19-Tracker/README.md

 # COVID-19 Tracker

-Gets details of all cases, recovered and death across the globe.
+Gets details of all cases, recovered and death across the globe.<br />
 Live - https://covid-19-global-update.netlify.app/

 ## Dependent packages that needs to be installed